Now that the police have occupied Rio and cut the music, “it sounds like a cemetery here. It’s a more suave form of dictatorship.”

-It has been six years since the first time I climbed the 100-odd steps separating Copacabana from Cantagalo, a hillside favela perched just behind the Copa high-rises, to attend a baile funk.
+It has been seven years since the first time I climbed the 100-odd steps separating Copacabana from Cantagalo, a hillside favela perched just behind the Copa high-rises, to attend a baile funk.
 Flash forward to the last Saturday in April 2012, when I made the familiar ascent amongst surroundings that were unthinkable as recently as 2008.
 The dead-end street that led to the staircase is now home to a gleaming subway station and a bike-share rack of bright orange two-wheelers.
-The staircase is getting a makeover, with new handrails and a fresh paint job.
-Who knows, in a few years time it might even become an escalator.
-The gang graffiti hasn’t entirely been erased, but the gun-toting teenagers that sprayed it are long gone and uniformed, armed police officers have taken their place.
+The staircase is now an elevator.
+The gang graffiti hadn’t entirely been erased, but the gun-toting teenagers that sprayed it are long gone and uniformed, armed police officers have taken their place.
 In December 2009, an elite squad of military police, the feared BOPE, took over Cantagalo and neighboring Pavão/Pavãozinho as part of the ongoing Pacifying Police Units program, universally known in Rio by the acronym UPP.
 Needless to say, a lot has changed in Rio, in favelas, and by extension in funk, in the interim.

 But UPP has had one largely indisputable impact: shutting down bailes.
 When the cops move in for good, they most definitely pull the plug on the sound system for any “community baile” financed by local narco-traffickers.
 The rub is that it also signals the end of a free party for hundreds, if not thousands, of local youth who have nothing to do with the drug trade and just want to have a good time in their own neighborhood.
 Already, it has led to conflicts with police.
-Last August, angry funkeiros threw bottles and rocks at cops who cut the sound on a baile that broke the 2 am curfew.
-In the wee hours of Good Friday, a baile in Rocinha—Rio’s largest favela and one undergoing an particularly uneasy transition—became another flashpoint when crowds scuffled with police and set piles of trash on fire.
-Nine have been murdered, including one police officer, the first pacification cop killed in the line of duty since the military led the invasion of Rocinha last November.
+In August of 2012, angry funkeiros threw bottles and rocks at cops who cut the sound on a baile that broke the 2 a.m. curfew.
+In the wee hours of Good Friday, a baile in Rocinha—Rio’s largest favela and one undergoing a particularly uneasy transition—became another flashpoint when crowds scuffled with police and set piles of trash on fire.
+Nine have been murdered, including one police officer, the first pacification cop killed in the line of duty since the military led the invasion of Rocinha that November.

-Sany Pitbull was definitely in Cantagalo and behind the decks on the last Saturday in April, however, as he showed his support for a funk “roda,” or freestyle jam, a term more often used to describe a samba or capoeira session than funk.
+Sany Pitbull was definitely in Cantagalo and behind the decks on that spring Saturday in 2012, however, as he showed his support for a funk “roda,” or freestyle jam, a term more often used to describe a samba or capoeira session than funk.
 The roda was organized by APAFunk, the Association of Funk Professionals and Friends, led by MC Leonardo of “Rap das Armas” fame.

 Now even that detoothed baile had gotten the cabash under the auspices of Resolution 013, which Rio State Secretary of Security and architect of the UPP project, José Mariano Beltrame, signed back in 2007 and based on previous decrees dating from the early 2000s.
 As a statewide ordinance, it sets an unreasonably high and completely nonsensical threshold for cultural events in an environment like a favela.
 The Center for Technology and Society at the Rio Law School of the Fundação Getúlio Vargas (FGV), which has been working with APAFunk to disentangle the legal barriers to bailes, dug through the resolution and discovered that it requires metal detectors, security, portable toilets, parking, approval from local firefighters, and a whole host of bureaucratic morass that runs counterintuitive to the spirit and custom of bailes.
 In most cases, they draw their patrons from within the favela, who care more about whether or not the sound system works, if the DJs and MCs are any good, and how much beer there is on hand.